 As part of our vision of promoting health and well-being in Wales, we provide complementary therapies, psychotherapy and physiotherapy services on-site at the centre.
-Please note that we currently don’t have access for people with disabilities but we are working to rectify this.
-Please contact the therapists directly to arrange an appointment.
+Please contact your therapist to arrange Please contact the therapists directly to arrange an appointment.

 What's On Offer: